greenaussie/inf3701-wk-9-extra-points/README.md

 Stack outputs are used to obtain the website URL, and the bastion host IP address.

 Various supporting scripts are provided to deploy the CloudFormation stack, and to delete it.
 The scripts are in the `scripts` directory.
-The scripts are numbered to indicate the order in which they should be executed.
+The scripts are numbered to indicate the order in which they might be executed.
 The scripts are:

 - `scripts/010-deploy.sh` - Deploy the CloudFormation stack
 - `scripts/020-start-ssh-agent-in-cloudshell.sh` - Start the ssh-agent
 - `scripts/030-ssh-to-bastion-host.sh` - SSH to the bastion host
+- `scripts/040-ssh-to-workload-app-instance-1.sh` - SSH to the first workload application EC2 instance
+- `scripts/040-ssh-to-workload-app-instance-2.sh` - SSH to the second workload application EC2 instance
+- `scripts/040-ssh-to-workload-app-instance-3.sh` - SSH to the third workload application EC2 instance
 - `scripts/099-delete.sh` - Delete the CloudFormation stack

 ## Deploying the AWS Cloudformation Stack